w3c/wai-intro-aria/index.md

 ## Versions 1.0, 1.1, future {#versions}

-* [WAI-ARIA 1.0](/TR/wai-aria/) was published as a completed W3C
-Recommendation on 20 March 2014.
+* [WAI-ARIA 1.0](/TR/wai-aria/) was published as a completed W3C Recommendation on 20 March 2014.

-* [WAI-ARIA 1.1](/TR/wai-aria-1.1/) is expected to include only a few changes from 1.0.
-[Most potential changes will be considered for WAI-ARIA 2.0.]
+* [WAI-ARIA 1.1](/TR/wai-aria-1.1/) was published as a completed W3C Recommendation on 14 December 2017.

 The latest status is updated in the [FAQ: What is the current status of WAI-ARIA development?](/WAI/aria/faq#update)

 ### WAI-ARIA 1.1 {#wai-aria-1_1}

-The 1.1 version will extend WAI-ARIA 1.0 to provide a small number of features to complete the HTML + ARIA accessibility model.
-It is intended complement HTML 5.1.
+The 1.1 version extends WAI-ARIA 1.0 to provide a small number of features to complete the HTML + ARIA accessibility model.
+It intends complement HTML 5.1.
 For 1.1, user agent implementation guidance is provided as a suite of accessibility API mapping specifications that describe how to expose semantics of WAI-ARIA and other web content languages to accessibility APIs.

-Published WAI-ARIA 1.1 Working Drafts are as follows:
+Published WAI-ARIA 1.1 Documents are as follows:

 -   **[WAI-ARIA 1.1](/TR/wai-aria-1.1/) technical specification**,
     provides features to define accessible user interface elements and